chartergreenm/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Avoid over-engineering and complex designs unless necessary.
 Remember that code is read more often than it's written, so aim to make it easy to understand and maintain.
 Always consider the future developers who will inherit your codebase."

 In practice, this means writing modular code, using descriptive variable names, commenting effectively, and adhering to established conventions and best practices.
 It also involves choosing the right tools and algorithms for the task at hand, favoring readability and maintainability without compromising on performance or security.

+# 2024-01-21
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clear, concise code that is easy to understand and maintain.
+Remember, the code you write today may be read and modified by others tomorrow, or even by yourself months later.
+Investing time in organizing your thoughts, breaking down complex problems into simpler components, and using descriptive variable names can greatly enhance the quality and longevity of your software."

+In essence, keep it simple, avoid unnecessary complexity, embrace modularity, and practice readability for more efficient and sustainable programming.